 - Selling calls and puts – My husband could tell you more about this, but it involves buying on the stock market for a set price and if the stock goes above that price, you sell your stock and earn a commission for doing so.

-- Acorns – Acorns is an app that invests your spare change.
+- Acorn – Acorn is an app that invests your spare change.
 After making a credit card purchase, it rounds up to the nearest dollar and invests the money for you.
 For more information on this app, check “A Review of the Acorns Investing App” over at Smart Money Nation.

 - Invest in the stock market – This sounds so simple, yet so many leave this option off the table.
 It is not best for quick money, but if you have some money to invest for the long run, a trusted mutual fund is the way to go.

-- Ultimate Work at Home Bundle – This amazing bundle goes on sale June 7th and is only available for a limited time.
-Learn how to work from home with awesome resources included in this amazing bundle.
+- Ultimate Work at Home Bundle – Learn how to work from home with awesome resources included in this amazing bundle.
 To check it out click the picture below.

 There you have it, my friends.
 This list of side hustles has something for everyone, whether you are a dog lover, techie, or just love watching your neighbor’s kids, there are ways to earn extra money.

 Be creative and find a niche you are good at and offer it as a service.
-Some sites you can list your service on are Craigslist, Facebook, and Fiverr.
-Learn how to sell your stuff on Poshmark, Ebay, Threadup, and Mercari.
+You can list your services on Craigslist, Facebook, and Fiverr.
+Learn how to sell your stuff on Poshmark, eBay, Thredup, and Mercari.
 Also, hang up flyers on local boards such as the library, grocery stores and other businesses with permission to promote your services.
 If you put in a little effort now, you will thank yourself later.
-Until next time….